ergebnis/json-normalizer/README.md

 #### `FixedFormatNormalizer`

-When you want to normalize a JSON file with an implementation of `NormalizerInterface`, but apply a fixed formatting, you can use the `FixedFormatNormalizer`.
+When you want to normalize a JSON file with an implementation of `Normalizer`, but apply a fixed formatting, you can use the `FixedFormatNormalizer`.

 ```php
 <?php